00JackLu/00JackLu.github.io/_pages/about.md

 I used to serve as a Research Assistant at the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/people/master-student/) at the University of Macau, under the guidance of Prof. Leong Hou U. In this role, I am deeply immersed in cutting-edge research focused on Graph Learning and Data Mining, with a specific emphasis on Graph Transformer.

 I'm proud to announce that our paper "Tokenphormer: Structure-aware Multi-token Graph Transformer for Node Classification" has been accpepted by AAAI2025.
 Many thanks to Prof. Leong Hou U and other co-authors.
-Moreover, I've contributed as a co-author to paper accepted in ICONIP2024.
+Moreover, I've contributed as a co-author to paper "MIGNN: Exploiting Metric Isomorphism for Graph Neural Networks" accepted in ICONIP2024.

 My research interests span a wide spectrum, including Graph Neural Networks, Reinforcement Learning, and Natural Language Processing.
 I am passionate about embracing new challenges like AI4Science.